 Head Coach: Florida Gulf Coast University

-Under Tollett's guidance, the Eagles have made the transition into the Division I ranks by winning three straight A-Sun regular season titles and posting 112 wins in their first three years.
+Under Tollett's guidance, the Eagles made the transition into the Division I ranks by winning three straight A-Sun regular season titles from 2008-10 and posting 112 wins in their first three years.
 En route to the conference championships, FGCU went 73-20 in the A-Sun - the most conference wins by any team in the country over that span.

 Associate Head Coach: Florida Gulf Coast University

-Assistant Coach (Pitching): Florida Gulf Coast University
+Assistant Coach: Florida Gulf Coast University

 Volunteer Assistant Coach: Florida Gulf Coast University

 Trent Higginbothem joined the FGCU staff as its newest volunteer assistant during the summer of 2016.

 A season ago, he served in the same capacity at Florida A&M, where he was in charge of working with hitters and catchers.
 Under his tutelage, the Rattlers not only led the MEAC in batting average (.322), runs (416), runs per game (8.0), hits (571), doubles (102), RBI (379), on-base percentage (.425) and slugging (.473), but were also ranked in the top-10 in the country in on-base percentage (2nd), average (5th) and runs per game (7th).
 He also helped lead four players to Conference Player of the Week honors and two Rookie of the Week awards.